bitrat/bitrat-blog-starter/content/en/blog/disability-disrupters-workflow.md

 ## Shared Podcast Episodes folder
 * Place FINAL audio and transcripts into that folder

-## Produce time/text markers for Pinecast show notes section
-* Upload edited audio to https://mp3chapters.github.io/
-* Copy markers
-* paste into pinecast Episode Notes (see below), or keep a copy of these for later

-## Pinecast
+## Pinecast and Podcast Marker generation
 * Title "Interview with ... "
 * Upload audio mp3
 * tick "don't upload art work"
 * Choose 1st of Month 12:01 AM
 * Get rid of Episode Notes title
 	* Paste show notes (interviewee bios)
-	* Paste Text Markers (2 spaces at end of line)
+	* Generate and Paste Text Markers (2 spaces at end of line):
+		* Upload edited audio to https://mp3chapters.github.io/
+		* Copy markers
+		* paste into Pinecast Episode Notes and type 2 spaces at end of each line (markdown equivalent of newline)
 	* Add Footnote credits
 * tick link to transcript
 * tick link to tip jar